Entities, Identifiers, External identifiers and Names

 External identifier ownership is often a murky situation when working with legacy systems.
 You often have multiple sources of external identifiers, sometimes overlapping and sometimes not covering all instances.
 You have to formulate a long-term strategy to clean up your landscape and handle the problems until these cleanup activities are completed.
 By handling, we mean administrative and import rules matching the various external identifiers to the same object.

 One possible solution is to use tags.
 Store externally defined identifiers as tags.
 Document these tags as specific for the external system.
-This approach scales to multiple external identifiers, and multiple systems managing the same external identifier.
+This approach scales to multiple external identifiers and multiple systems managing the same external identifier.
 So you have a scalable approach and do not pollute your domain model with spurious information defined in external systems.
 Upon completion of the refactoring activities, these tags document historical information and could safely be removed.

 Multiple external object identifiers imply the existence of mapping functions to identify the object referenced.
 Because the ownership of external identifiers is outside your system, you are dependent on these systems and have to hope they are good citizens.
 The key rule of good systems is that they never change external identifiers.
-As soon as you modify identifiers, they are per definition no more real identifiers.
+As soon as you modify identifiers, they are, per definition, no more real identifiers.

 Names name